 Here are some reasons to keep beehives well-ventilated:

 1. Queen and Brood Survival

 These two are the backbone of the honeybee colony.
-The queen bee is responsible for producing the future generation bees whereas the brood mature and become the lifeline of the colony.
+The queen bee is responsible for producing the future generation of bees whereas the brood matures and becomes the lifeline of the colony.
 Ventilation helps keep the developing brood warm and alive.
-It is also important since it helps keep the queen warm enough to get through winter and also keep her cool during summer.
+It is also important since it helps keep the queen warm enough to get through winter and also keeps her cool during summer.
 Excessive summer heat can lead to overheating which can be detrimental to brood and queen bee.
 The ideal temperature range for the survival of the queen bee throughout winter is between 80 to 95° F.